openstack/contributor-guide/doc/source/common/setup-gerrit.rst

 .. note::

-   From here on out when you sign into Gerrit, you'll be prompted to enter your your Launchpad login info.
+   From here on out when you sign into Gerrit, you'll be prompted to enter your Launchpad login info.
 This is because Gerrit uses it as an OpenID single sign on.